Visual Odometry with Neuromorphic Resonator Networks

-One such framework~\cite{eliasmith2003neural, KleykoComputingParadigm2021} is Vector Symbolic Architectures (VSA)~\cite{GaylerJackendoff2003} or hyperdimensional computing \cite{kanerva_2009}.
-In this framework, variables, symbols, and operations are represented by long (i.e., high-dimensional) random vectors.
+A family of such frameworks~\cite{eliasmith2003neural, KleykoComputingParadigm2021} are known as Vector Symbolic Architectures (VSA)~\cite{GaylerJackendoff2003} or hyperdimensional computing \cite{kanerva_2009}.
+In these frameworks, variables, symbols, and operations are represented by high-dimensional vectors.
 Vectors can be composed of binary, integer, real, or complex numbers, depending on the VSA type used.
-The high dimensionality of vectors in VSA makes random vectors representing different variables almost orthogonal to each other, enabling the encoding of composite data structures into single vectors.
+The high dimensionality of vectors in VSA means that random vectors representing different variables are almost orthogonal.
+This enables the encoding of composite data structures into single vectors.
 A neuromorphic algorithm is then defined by vector operations selectively decoding and manipulating variables in such data structures.

 In this work, we use a VSA called Fourier Holographic Reduced Representation~\cite{plate1995holographic} that computes with complex vectors.
-Based on \cite{frady_2019tpam}, we show in the accompanying paper~\cite{renner2022T} how complex vectors are implemented as spike-timing patterns in populations of spiking neurons on neuromorphic hardware.
-Specifically, a complex number with unit amplitude, a so-called phasor~\cite{noest_1988}, is encoded by the timing of a neuron's spike representing the complex number's phase.
-In this work, we present the first robotic application of such a neuromorphic VSA algorithm that is capable of leveraging the speed and efficiency of spike-timing codes.
+Based on a spike-timing code for complex numbers \citep{frady_2019tpam}, we show in the accompanying paper~\cite{renner2022T} how complex vector computations can be implemented in populations of spiking neurons on neuromorphic hardware.
+Specifically, the phase of a complex number with unit amplitude, a so-called phasor~\cite{noest_1988}, is encoded by the timing of a neuron's spike.
+In this work, we present and benchmark a proof-of-principle robotic application designed with such a VSA framework.